-Listen, here’s a quick history lesson: Not only did your team embrace the “deplorable” moniker as a badge of honor, but you selected as your team captain a man who launched his political career by repeatedly lying about the citizenship of the first black president, campaigned on a platform of racism, hatred and division, and has spent every day of his presidency provoking and insulting anyone who isn’t part of his sycophantic base … or, as I like to call them, “a rapidly shrinking minority of Americans.”
+Listen, here’s a quick history lesson: Not only did your team embrace the “deplorable” moniker as a badge of honor, but you selected as your team captain a man who launched his political career by repeatedly lying about the citizenship of the first black president; campaigned on a platform of racism, hatred and division; and has spent every day of his presidency provoking and insulting anyone who isn’t part of his sycophantic base … or, as I like to call them, “a rapidly shrinking minority of Americans.”

 As if all of that wasn’t bad enough, a good number of you decided to give the most important job in the world to a hateful, unfit, unqualified, dimwitted, malignant narcissist simply because you wanted to piss off anyone who had the audacity to use their highfalutin, book-learnin’ smarts to make logical, compassionate, inclusive, science-based, economically sound, socially responsible decisions about the direction of our country.

-With all of that in mind, I cordially invite you to please miss me with your disingenuous plea to unite behind a man whose greatest strength is his ability to be the human embodiment of the middle finger you wish to flip at a world you think has wronged you by expecting you to share it in an equitable fashion with everyone else.
+With all of that in mind, I cordially invite you to please miss me with your disingenuous plea to unite behind a man whose greatest strength is his ability to be the human embodiment of the middle finger you wish to flip at a world that you think has wronged you by simply expecting you to share it in an equitable fashion with everyone else.

 It was very sad when the Republicans pass [sic] the recent tax bill without a single Democrat [sic] vote, it was very sad when the Democrats passed the AHCA [sic] without a single Republican vote.”